dvillevald/tv_remote_google_voice_aiy/README.md

 $ sudo /etc/init.d/lirc start
 ```

+You can use two or more remote controls (I used two - TV and Roku) with *irrecord*.
+In my case TV remote generated a single command (e.g. 0x42BD807F) while Roku - two (e.g. 0x5743C03F 0x5743C13E.)
+You can find my lircd.conf file [here]()

 - Once you’ve completed a remote configuration file and saved/added it to */etc/lirc/lircd.conf* you can try testing the IR LED.
-We’ll be using the [irsend](http://www.lirc.org/html/irsend.html) application that comes with LIRC to facilitate sending commands.
+We’ll be using the [irsend](http://www.lirc.org/html/irsend.html) application that comes with LIRC to facilitate sending commands from command line.
 You’ll definitely want to check out the documentation to learn more about the options irsend has.

 Here are the commands I ran to test my IR LED (using the “/home/pi/lircd.conf” remote configuration file I created):